 Supported by hundreds of thousands of evangelical Christians worldwide, The Fellowship has been helping to bring more than 750,000 Jews to Israel for more than two decades, investing more than $200 million in the effort.
 The Fellowship initially partnered with the Jewish Agency and later helped establish Nefesh B’Nefesh.

 Today The Fellowship is playing an increasingly central role in immigration to Israel.
-In late 2014, The Fellowship launched its own immigration operations and has brought more than 15,338 new immigrants to Israel from 29 countries where Jews face economic challenges, rising anti-Semitism or terrorism.
+In late 2014, The Fellowship launched its own immigration operations and has brought more than 15,338 new immigrants to Israel from 29 countries where Jewish refugees fleeing were facing economic challenges, rising anti-Semitism or terrorism.

 Those countries include Argentina, Azerbaijan, Belarus, Belgium, Bolivia, Brazil, Chile, Colombia, the Czech Republic, Estonia, France, Georgia, Guatemala, Latvia, Lithuania, Melilla, Mexico, Moldova, Panama, Paraguay, Peru, Russia, Spain, Turkey, Ukraine, Uruguay, Uzbekistan, Venezuela, and one Arab country, which cannot be named for security reasons.